-In brief, the declaration contained assurances that "the future Governments of those territories shall be based upon the principle of the consent of the governed.
-This policy will always be the policy of His Majesty's Government."
-Nevertheless, this policy of his Majesty's Government was never applied to Palestine.
+In brief, the declaration contained assurances that "the future Governments of those contained assurances that "the future Government."
+Nevertheless, this policy will contain the future Government.
+"Nevertheless, this policy of his Majesty's Government was never applied to Palestine.

-14. Tannous, p.68.
+Tannous, p.68.
 This clear statement cancels all rights given to the Jews by the British Government in the Balfour Declaration.
-However, unfortunately, this statement was made in 1939 when the harm to the Palestinian people was already done.
+However, unfortunately, this statement was made in when the harm to the Palestinian people was already done.